msfeldstein/three-vive-controller/README.md

 Use the Vive's controller in ThreeJS webVR applications.
 It will render a nice model for it, and give it an event based API.

-Try the [demo](https://msfeldstein.github.io/three-vive-controller/demo/) in a webVR enabled browser
+Try the [demo](https://msfeldstein.github.io/three-vive-controller/demo/).
+Since this is a module only for the controller, it doesn't use the HMD, it just shows the controller interacting in the browser window.

 ### Installation